nodesman/couchbase-mobile-portal/md-docs/_1x/guides/authentication/openid/overview.md

 ### Sync Gateway Configuration

 Sync Gateway supports the OpenID Connect [Implicit Flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth).
-This flow has the key feature of allowing clients to obtain their own ID token and use it to authenticate against Sync Gateway.
+This flow has the key feature of allowing clients to obtain their own Open ID token and use it to authenticate against Sync Gateway.
+The implicit flow with Sync Gateway is as follows:

-1. Client obtains a signed ID token directly from an OpenID Connect provider.
+1. The client obtains a **signed** Open ID token directly from an OpenID Connect provider.
+Note that only signed tokens are supported.
+To verify that the Open ID token being sent is indeed signed, you can use the [jwt.io Debugger](https://jwt.io/#debugger-io).
+In this debugger, you have the option to set the `alg` property to `RS256` or `HS256`.
+Both algorithm types are supported by Sync Gateway.
-2. Client includes the ID token (as a bearer token on the `Authorization` header) on requests made against the Sync Gateway REST API.
+2. The client includes the Open ID token as an `Authorization: Bearer <id_token>` header on requests made against the Sync Gateway REST API.
-3. Sync Gateway matches the token to a provider in its config based on the issuer and audience in the tokwn.
+3. Sync Gateway matches the token to a provider in its configuration file based on the issuer and audience in the token.
 4. Sync Gateway validates the token, based on the provider definition.
-5. On successful validation, Sync Gateway authenticates the user based on the subject and issuer in the token.
+5. Upon successful validation, Sync Gateway authenticates the user based on the subject and issuer in the token.

-Since ID tokens are typically large, the usual approach is to use the ID token to obtain a Sync Gateway session (using the `/db/_session` REST endpoint), and then use that token for subsequent authentication requests.
-During this call, the token will be sent as `Authorization` header with the `Bearer ` prefix.
-Notice that only tokens signed are supported, which can be verified using [jwt.io Debugger](https://jwt.io/#debugger-io). in this debugger, such tokens have the `alg` set to `RS256`, and there is a `kid` element in the header.
+Since Open ID tokens are typically large, the usual approach is to use the Open ID token to obtain a Sync Gateway session id (using the [POST /db/_session](../../../../references/sync-gateway/rest-api/index.html#!/session/post_db_session) endpoint), and then use the returned session id for subsequent authentication requests.

 Here is a sample Sync Gateway config file, configured to use the Implicit Flow.